cojofra/greetingslack/README.md

 ## Q2.
 How do I know if it worked?
 A2.
-After setting up the bot, your welcome message will be displayed to every new user, as soon as a they join your Slack network - as a direct message.
+After setting up the bot, your welcome message will be displayed to every new user, as soon as a they join the given slack channel - as an ephemeral message.
+That means it is posted in the channel, but only visible to that user.

 ## Q3.
 How do I add the channels I want to monitor?
 A3.
 In the `Config Variables` variables in heroku, add all the channel ids to the appropriate variable, following this syntax ["Var1","Var2","Var3"].
 The channel ids can be retrieved by going to slack in your browser and opening the right channel.
 The id is displayed in the url after `messages/` and before `/convo`.

+## Q4.
+Can I add attachments?
+A4.
+Attachments in slack lingo are links or other info that is formatted in a special way.
+Right now that is not possible yet, but it is to come.

+## Q5.
+What is the differentiation between full-time employees and guests?
+A5.
+I have the need to send different messages to full users of the slack (full employees of the company) and external guests.
+Those guests can either be single or multi-channel users.